cedi/cedi.github.io/content/post/prod-ready-kubeone/index.md

 - the cluster-version as defined in our kubeone.yaml
 - the datacenter location (ideally the same as the API servers)

-Luckily terraform already provides us all informations and we can obtain the terraform output in JSON format.
+Luckily terraform already provides us all information and we can obtain the terraform output in JSON format.

 ```bash
 $ terraform output -json > output.json